SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 The post-consultation follow-up journey remained the same as the initial design.

-MVP Chat Window UI
+LCOD On-Demand Chat Window

 Iterative Improvements